 A widowmaker is a large tree branch that has broken off the tree but is still partially attached.
 The telltale sign is the lack of leaves.
 But when the wind blows, these branches can fall and cause serious injury or death.

-To avoid widowmakers, be sure to stay aware of your surroundings and watch for any loose branches above you.
+To avoid widowmakers, stay aware of your surroundings and watch for any loose branches above you.
 If you see a loose branch, it is best to avoid the area.

-Much like a widowmaker many diseased trees may be dead and either held via the ground or leaning against another tree and waiting for the right breeze to come along to topple it over.
+Much like a widowmaker many diseased trees may be dead and either held via the ground or leaning against another tree and waiting for the right breeze to topple it over.

-Falling trees are obviously much more dangerous than falling branches, so you want to be sure to avoid any area where there is a downed tree or suspected possibility of dead trees.
+Falling trees are obviously much more dangerous than falling branches, so you want to avoid any area with a downed tree or suspected possibility of dead trees.

 Easier To Lose Footing and Slip or Fall

 Wind can cause you to lose footing causing bad and dangerous fall circumstances.
-Be aware when the wind is blowing hard, it’s not just the items around you that are being affected, but your own balance as well.
+Be aware that when the wind is blowing hard, it’s not just the items around you that are being affected but your own balance.

-Watch out for slippery and uneven footing when hiking in high winds as you are more likely to slip and fall.
+Watch out for slippery and uneven footing when hiking in high winds as you are likelier to slip and fall.
 If possible, hike with a partner so that someone can help if you do fall.